 What Is Implicit Bias?

-We then associate feelings and traits, both positive and negative, with anyone categorized as being from a particular group.
-We pay attention to facts that confirm our associations and ignore or screen out facts that contradict them.
+We tend to look for or favor information that confirms our associations and ignore or screen out information that contradict them.
+This is called confirmation bias.
 We tend to see an individual as a representation of a particular group rather than as an individual.

 Where Do Implicit Biases Originate?